Lynnfield High School

-Lynnfield High School is a four-year, coeducational public high school for students in grade nine through twelve residing in the town of Lynnfield, Massachusetts, United States.
+Lynnfield High School is a four-year, coeducational public high school for students in grades nine through twelve residing in the town of Lynnfield, Massachusetts, United States.

 Athletics

 Lynnfield High School is a member of the Cape Ann League and is a Division III competitor in the Massachusetts Interscholastic Athletic Association.
-Sports teams are known as the Pioneers, and school colors are blue and gold.
+Sports teams are known as the Pioneers and the school colors are blue and gold.
 Lynnfield High offers sports in the fall, winter, and spring seasons.